-7.6 Configuring profile sets
+7.8 Configuring profile sets

 A profile set defines the set of classifiers or expressions that will be used to identify sensitive information in the rule set when a profiling job is run.
-Refer to Discovering Your Sensitive Data (see page 390) for an overview of profile sets and related concepts.
+Refer to Discovering Your Sensitive Data (see page 499) for an overview of profile sets and related concepts.

-To display, view, and manage the profile sets, click on the Settings tab and select Profiler Sets on the left-hand side of the page.
+To display, view, and manage the profile sets, navigate to Settings > Profile Sets.